 MATERIALS & METHODS

 The present study has been carried out in Dergaon area (Latitude 26°41'60.00''North and Longitude 93°58'0.01'' East) which is a part of Golaghat district (Latitude 26.4584° North and Longitude 93.9828° East) of Assam.
-Extensive field study was conducted by visiting different tea gardens of Dergaon area of Golaghat district from February 2020 to January 2021, in order to record the floristic composition and life form of weed flora.
+Extensive field study was conducted in different tea gardens of Dergaon area of Golaghat district from February 2020 to January 2021, in order to record the floristic composition and life form of weed flora.

 All species were assigned a suitable life form according to Raunkiaer’s (1934) life form classification such as Therophytes (TH), Chamaephytes (CH), Cryptophyte (CR), Hemicryptophytes (H), and Phanerophyte (PH).